poduran/simple_intl_manager/README.md

 # simple_intl_manager
-programa para editar intl do flutter
+A simple program to edit intl files for flutter applications